 skip to main content

-As a former federal law clerk with an impeccable eye for detail, Andrew “Drew” Robertson lends his ample legal knowledge and abilities to KRCL’s commercial litigation and appellate teams.
+As a former federal law clerk with an impeccable eye for detail, Drew Robertson lends his ample legal knowledge and abilities to KRCL’s commercial litigation and appellate teams.

-He handles complex commercial litigation for clients in a variety of industries in both state and federal courts across the country.
-He has also briefed more than a dozen civil appeals, including mandamus, motions for emergency appellate relief, interlocutory appeals of injunctions and motions to dismiss, and appeals of final judgments.
-He has handled appellate matters before half of Texas’s fourteen intermediate courts of appeal, as well as in the Supreme Court of Texas, and the United States Court of Appeals for the Fifth Circuit.
+Drew practices complex commercial litigation and civil appellate law for clients in both state and federal courts across the country and focuses on all stages of appellate practice, from early dispositive motions in the trial court through appeals of final judgments.
+He has handled numerous appeals of interlocutory and final rulings, as well as original mandamus proceedings and emergency motions for appellate relief.
+He has practiced throughout Texas before a majority of the state’s 15 intermediate courts of appeals, as well as in the Supreme Court of Texas and the United States Court of Appeals for the Fifth Circuit.

-Prior to joining KRCL, Drew spent three years as a briefing attorney to United States District Judge Sam R. Cummings in the Northern District of Texas, where his responsibilities included helping manage the Court’s extensive civil docket, researching legal issues in cases before the Court, and drafting and editing hundreds of opinions and orders.
+Prior to joining KRCL in 2018, Drew spent three years as a briefing attorney to United States District Judge Sam R. Cummings in the Northern District of Texas, where his responsibilities included helping manage the Court’s extensive civil docket, researching complex legal issues, and drafting and editing hundreds of opinions and orders of the Court.
 This experience gave him an in-depth understanding of federal rules and procedure, and the firm’s attorneys routinely draw on Drew’s extensive knowledge of that subject to help clients navigate the advantages and potential pitfalls of litigating in federal court.

 Away from the Office